xeokit/xeokit-bim-viewer/README.md

 The viewer is developed by [xeolabs](http://xeolabs.com) and [OpenProject](https://www.openproject.org/),  and is also integrated within [OpenProject BIM 10.4](https://www.openproject.org/openproject-bim-10-4/) and later.

-The viewer can be used as a stand-alone application.
+The viewer can be used as a stand-alone JavaScript application.
 In combination with open source CLI model conversion tools, it represents a low-cost, high-performance way to get your IFC models on the Web, that allows you the freedom to convert and host your models on your own server or GitHub repository.

 To view your models with this viewer: